marcusmota/developer-skills/README.md

 ]
 ```

-*3 - We want to be able to receive this report as well*
+*3 - We want to be able to receive this report with the number of developers per language*

 ```